 “Thirdly, we are operating under the assumption that the culprit responsible for the theft has assumed your identity, Aldor.”

-His eyes widen, and his gait tenses as he realizes the magnitude of the statement.
+His eyes widen, realizing the magnitude of the statement.

 “Wait, I don’t see how you can arrive at that conclusion-” Al counters.

 A knot forms in my stomach as I lay out the facts:

 “Al, all of us saw how the dragon reacted to you.
 You stopped by Mirabar, then those aforementioned places.
 It only makes sense that the dragon’s rampage matches your travel path from Ravenfall.”